Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Why You Should Eat Microgreens, Especially Radish Microgreens

-Yet as we all know, for many Americans, daily vegetable intake remains far below these recommendations.
+Yet as we all know, daily vegetable intake remains far below these recommendations for many Americans.

 As noted above, microgreens, including the increasingly popular radish microgreens, provide a much more significant percentage of health-promoting nutrients than their mature vegetable counterparts.
-They also offer greater medicinal benefits than those offered by the matured plants.
+They also offer greater medicinal benefits than those offered by mature plants.

 Therefore, since vegetable intake is below recommended portions, increasing the nutrition density of those we eat will help close the gap.